I have three fish tanks and enjoy giving advice to others about their aquariums.

-Level of Hardness: Moderate-Advanced
+Level of Difficulty: Moderate-Advanced

-Setting up an aquarium:
+Setting Up an Aquarium

 Teacup stingrays are very prone to not eating and starving.
 They are usually bought with many parasites.
 Always make sure to see the fish being fed in the store before you buy it.

 With stingrays, there is the danger of being stung, and these fish are illegal to keep as pets in certain states.
 Make sure you research and prepare ahead of time if you'd like to own one.

 What to Do if You Are Stung